WinstonF451/mikro/6510+/6510+_readme.txt

-An updated version of the Mikro Assembler for the Commodore 64 was released FREE with the Commodore Disk User Magazine Vol.2 Issue 4 published May/June 1989.
+An updated / improved version of the Mikro Assembler cartridge for the Commodore 64 was released FREE with the Commodore Disk User Magazine Vol.2 Issue 4 published May/June 1989.
+This version is called 6510+, the 6510+ assembler loads from disk and does not require a cartridge.
+The files (Magazine PDF and .d64 image) are located in the 6510+ directory.
-This version is called 6510+ and similar to the version of Mikro released by the cracking team "The Silents", the assembler loads from disk and does not require a cartridge.
+The 6510+ directory contains the .d64 disk image as released with the magazine, the assembler program file is called 6510+ and the instructions on how to use the assembler as well as more advanced technical details concerning memory locations that are used / reserved by the assembler are included in the magazine (PDF file also in the 6510+ directory).
-The disk contains assembler program file called 6510+ and the instructions on how to use the assembler as well as more advanced technical details concerning memory locations that are reserved by the assembler are included in the magazine (PDF file).
+It should be noted that a disk file based version of Mikro was also separately released by the cracking group "The Silents".

-You can load via the main menu on the disk (by loading the first file on the disk) or you can directly load the assembler from the disk typing LOAD"6510+",8,1, once the file is loaded you type SYS64738, to run the assembler.
+You can directly load the assembler from the disk typing LOAD"6510+",8,1, once the file is loaded you type SYS64738, to run the assembler.
+Also you can load 6510+ via the main menu system on the disk (by loading the first file on the disk and then selecting 6510+).
+ENJOY :)